calvinwonpark/openai-projects/founder-copilot/README.md

    - User sends a message via the web UI or API (optionally with file attachments)
    - If files are attached, they are uploaded to OpenAI and attached to the message
    - Message is added to a conversation thread
+   - **Streaming mode** (recommended): Assistant response streams in real-time via Server-Sent Events
+     - Text appears character-by-character as it's generated
+     - Streaming indicator (animated dots) shows active streaming
+     - JSON responses are automatically parsed and extracted during streaming
+     - Markdown formatting applied in real-time
+     - Citation markers cleaned during streaming
+   - **Non-streaming mode** (legacy): Assistant runs to completion, then returns full response
-   - Assistant runs on the thread, automatically using file search for every question
+   - Assistant automatically uses file search for every question
    - For analytics questions, the assistant uses code_interpreter to run Python code
    - Relevant knowledge base snippets are retrieved and included in the response
    - Calculations, charts, and visualizations are generated when needed